roboticswithjulia/MRAC_ur_commander/README.md

 .docker/build_image.sh
 ```

 :warning: Docker build: takes time!
-Build at the beginning of the class:
+Build at the beginning of the class.

 &nbsp;